Hypersensitive response

-Hypersensitive response (HR) is a mechanism used by plants to prevent the spread of infection by microbial pathogens.
+In plant immunology, the hypersensitive response (HR) is a mechanism used by plants to prevent the spread of infection by microbial pathogens.
 HR is characterized by the rapid death of cells in the local region surrounding an infection and it serves to restrict the growth and spread of pathogens to other parts of the plant.
 It is analogous to the innate immune system found in animals, and commonly precedes a slower systemic (whole plant) response, which ultimately leads to systemic acquired resistance (SAR).
 HR can be observed in the vast majority of plant species and is induced by a wide range of plant pathogens such as oomycetes, viruses, fungi and even insects.

 HR is commonly thought of as an effective defence strategy against biotrophic plant pathogens, which require living tissue to gain nutrients.
 In the case of necrotrophic pathogens, HR might even be beneficial to the pathogen, as they require dead plant cells to obtain nutrients.
 The situation becomes complicated when considering pathogens such as Phytophthora infestans which at the initial stages of the infection act as biotrophs but later switch to a necrotrophic lifestyle.
 It is proposed that in this case HR might be beneficial in the early stages of the infection but not in the later stages.